 The best way to explain the Fibonacci betting system is by using an example.
-Let’s say you are betting on soccer and you wager 1 dollar on your first bet.
-I know, it’s peanuts, but we’ll go with 1 dollar for the sake of simplicity.
+Let’s say you are playing roulette and you bet £1 on your first bet.

-You place your first bet on Liverpool vs Arsenal, hoping that Liverpool wins the match.
-The odds for this to happen are 2.15.
-You watch the match with your friend and, have a good time but once the game is over your mood goes down.
+You place your first bet on evens, hoping that the ball lands on an even number.
+The odds for this to happen are 2.00.
+You’re playing against the dealer and having a good time but once the game is over your mood goes down.
 You just lost your first bet.
-No big deal, you place your second bet on another event and you wager 1 dollar again, if you win this one you double your investment and gain 2 dollars, which means you will break even.
+No big deal, you place your second bet on another event and you wager £1 again, if you win this one you double your investment and gain £2, which means you will break even.

 And… it’s a loss again.
 But no worries, we’re using the Fibonacci system!
-This time you add the total of your first bet and your second bet (1 dollar on the first bet + 1 dollar on the second bet), place it on 2.35 odds, and hope for the best.
+This time you add the total of your first bet and your second bet (£1 on the first bet + £1 on the second bet), place it on a colour, and hope for the best.

 Finally, it’s a win!
-You win 4.70 dollars.
-Not only do you break even, you also manage to make a small profit of 0.70 dollars.
+You win £4.
+Not only do you break even, but you also manage to make a profit of £2.
 Not bad.
-For your next bet you start over at the initial amount (1 dollar).
+For your next bet, you start over at the initial amount (£1).